-For the training year beginning in July of 2017, the internship will offer two intern positions in the Neuropsychology track and one intern position in the Adult Psychology Track.
+For the training year beginning in July of 2021, the internship will offer two intern positions in the Neuropsychology track, two intern positions in the Adult Psychology track, and one position in the Child Psychology track.

-The Adult Psychology Track will offer one position for the 2018-2019 training year.
-The intern works within the Outpatient Clinic of the Department of Psychiatry at DHMC, and our community-based specialty clinic, Hanover Psychiatry.
-The Adult Psychology Track provides extensive training and supervision in the areas of individual and group therapy and in psychological assessment of adults.
+The Adult Psychology track will offer two positions for the 2021-2022 training year.
+The interns work within the Outpatient Clinic of the Department of Psychiatry at DHMC and our community-based specialty clinic, Hanover Psychiatry.
+The Adult Psychology track provides extensive training and supervision in the areas of individual and group therapy and in psychological assessment of adults.
 Interns work with a variety of presenting psychiatric disorders and have extensive opportunities to observe and work alongside professionals functioning as clinicians, researchers, administrators, and program developers.
-Interns deliver direct clinical services through the Anxiety Disorders Service and Behavioral Medicine Service through the DHMC Outpatient Clinic.
+Interns deliver direct clinical services through the Anxiety Disorders Service, Behavioral Medicine Service, and Mood Disorders Service within the DHMC Outpatient Clinic.
 The Anxiety Disorders Service specializes in diagnostic evaluation and delivery of cognitive and behavioral therapies for anxiety disorders, trauma-related disorders, and obsessive-compulsive and related disorders.
 The Behavioral Medicine Service serves specific patient populations such as weight management, bariatric surgery, and sleep medicine.
 Interns will also get experience working with patients with chronic medical illness (e.g., cardiovascular disease).
-In addition to the use of cognitive-behavioral therapy, interns can also get training in CBT-I, motivational interviewing, and acceptance and commitment therapy.
+In addition to the use of cognitive-behavioral therapy, interns can also receive training in CBT-I, motivational interviewing, and acceptance and commitment therapy.
+The Mood Disorders Service provides diagnostic evaluation and intervention for patients with primary mood disorders, including depressive disorders and bipolar disorders.
+Therapeutic approaches utilized include cognitive behavioral (CBT, CBAS, DBT) and integrative interpersonal.
 Training experiences at Hanover Psychiatry include psychological assessments and delivery of individual and group therapies for a variety of psychiatric disorders among a community patient population that includes members of the Dartmouth College and Dartmouth-Hitchcock faculty, student, and staff communities.
-The intern in the Adult Track will spend the majority of their experience in clinical services, though opportunities for collaborative research are also available.
+The interns in the Adult Psychology track will spend the majority of their experience in clinical services, though extensive opportunities for collaborative research are also available.

 Robert Brady, PhD (University of Arkansas) – Dr. Brady joined the faculty of the Department of Psychiatry at Dartmouth-Hitchcock Medical Center and Geisel School of Medicine in 2014.
-He serves as the Training Director of the Psychology Internship, co-Director of the Anxiety Disorders Service and Associate Director of the Psychology Training program.
+He serves as the Training Director of the Psychology Internship and Fellowship Programs and Director of the Anxiety Disorders Service.
 His clinical specialty is the delivery of cognitive and behavioral therapies for anxiety and related disorders.
 He conducts research in the development and implementation of brief, scalable psychotherapies for anxiety and related disorders for delivery in nontraditional mental health settings.

 Keri Height, PsyD (University of Hartford) – Dr. Height has been a faculty member at Dartmouth-Hitchcock Medical Center and Geisel School of Medicine since 2014.
 Her areas of expertise are in evidence-based psychotherapies for addictions, personality disorders, developmental disorders, stress related conditions, and eating disorders, as well as psychological testing.
 She is the Clinical Director of Hanover Psychiatry.

 Sivan Rotenberg, PhD (Concordia University) – Dr. Rotenberg joined the faculty of Dartmouth-Hitchcock Medical Center and Geisel School of Medicine in December of 2016.
-She serves as the Director of the Behavioral Medicine Service.
+She serves as the Associate Training Director of the Psychology Intership Program and Director of the Behavioral Medicine Service.
 Her area of specialization is Health Psychology with an emphasis on weight management interventions and coping with cancer and other medical conditions.
 At Dartmouth-Hitchcock, she provides embedded services through the Weight and Wellness Center and the Norris Cotton Cancer Center.

 Robert Roth, PhD, ABPP-Cn (Concordia University) – Dr. Roth joined the faculty of Dartmouth-Hitchcock Medical Center (DHMC) and Geisel School of Medicine in 2001.
 He is an associate professor of psychiatry and serves as Director of the Adult Neuropsychological Service at DHMC and Director of Neuropsychology at Hanover Psychiatry.
 He is a clinical neuropsychologist with particular interest in psychiatric, neuropsychiatric, and movement disorders.
 His research is primarily focused on executive functions and motivation (e.g., apathy, reward) in psychiatric and neurological disorders and test development.
 He also collaborates with other faculty in areas such as cognition in epilepsy.